Multi Role Vehicle – Protected (MRV-P)

 The Joint Light Tactical Vehicle could be in line to win its first export order even before the US Department of Defense makes a decision to order full-rate production of the platform.
 The UK’s Ministry of Defence has revealed it is in talks with the Pentagon, which might lead to a Foreign Military Sales (FMS) deal.
 The British Army is interested in acquiring the Oshkosh Defense vehicle, set to replace the Army and Marine Corps Humvees, to meet part of a requirement known as the Multi-Role Vehicle-Protected (MRV-P).

-Package 3 was reported to be on hold and Package 1 and 2 would potentially be different vehicles, the Rheinmetall Survivor-R, Thales Hawkei, General Dynamics Eagle and others were mentioned as a potential contender for Package 2.
+Package 3 was reported to be on hold and Package 1 and 2 would potentially be different vehicles, the Rheinmetall Survivor-R, Thales Hawkei, General Dynamics Eagle and others were mentioned as a potential contenders for Package 2.
 To meet MRV-P Package 3 (despite it being on hold), Supacat showed an HMT-600 based recovery vehicle.

 In September 2016, Janes reported on the progress of MRV-P.